 A number of previous papers have examined the impact of disclosure in the banking industry.
 The key idea is that disclosure of information about banks' current condition and future prospects will facilitate market discipline of risk-taking behavior.
-As argued in Flannery (2001) and Bliss and Flannery (2002), market discipline requires that investors and creditors have the ability to monitor and assess changes in bank condition and to influence management behavior.
-Both components are affected by the amount and quality of information disclosed.
-In theory, greater disclosure provides investors and creditors with more information on which to base their assessments of firm condition, which in turn makes a significant market reaction to an adverse change in condition-and subsequent management response-more likely and immediate.
+As argued in Flannery (2001) and Bliss and Flannery (2002), market discipline has two distinct components: investors and creditors' ability to monitor and assess changes in bank condition, and their ability to influence management behavior.
+Both are affected by the amount and quality of information disclosed.
+In theory, greater disclosure provides more information on which investors and creditors can make their assessments of firm condition, which in turn makes a significant market reaction to an adverse change in condition - and subsequent management response - more likely and immediate.

-The influence of market discipline on bank behavior may occur not only through a bank's response to a market reaction but also its anticipation of one.
+Market discipline may influence banks' behavior not only in response to a market reaction, but also in anticipation of one.
 That is, market discipline may also work by affecting management behavior ex ante so as to prevent a negative outcome and consequent market reaction.
-In this sense, greater disclosure can serve as a kind of commitment device by providing sufficient information to the market about a bank's condition and future prospects that the bank is constrained from altering its risk profile in a way that disadvantages either investors or creditors (Cumming and Hirtle 2001).
+In this sense, greater disclosure can serve as a kind of commitment device by providing sufficient information to the market about a bank's condition and future prospects that it is constrained from altering its risk profile in a way that disadvantages either investors or creditors (Cumming and Hirtle 2001).
 Banks' ability to shift assets and risk positions quickly has been cited as one of the key sources of opaqueness in the banking industry (Meyers and Rajan 1998).
-In fact, several studies have found evidence of greater opaqueness at banks with higher shares of liquid assets, including, especially, trading positions (Morgan 2002; Iannotta 2006; Hirtle 2006).2 In a related vein, Bushman and Williams (2012) find that loan loss provisioning practices intended to smooth earnings inhibit risk-taking discipline by making banks more opaque to outsiders.
+In fact, several studies have found evidence of greater opaqueness at banks with higher shares of liquid assets, including especially trading positions (Morgan 2002, Iannotta 2006, Hirtle 2006).2 In a related vein, Bushman and Williams (2012) find that loan loss provisioning practices intended to smooth earnings inhibit risk-taking discipline by making banks more opaque to outsiders.

 Underlying much of this discussion is the idea that greater disclosure and enhanced market discipline will lead to reductions in bank risk.
-Enhanced market discipline would mean that the costs of increased risk would be more fully borne by the bank and would therefore presumably play a larger role in its risk-taking decisions.
+Enhanced market discipline would mean the costs of increased risk would be more fully borne by the bank and presumably play a larger role in its risk-taking decisions.
 More risk-sensitive market prices could also provide signals to regulators that might induce or influence supervisory action (Flannery 2001).
-While greater disclosure is likely to lead to a reduction in bank risk, it might also have some offsetting negative outcomes.
-More information reduces the likelihood that the bank would face an excessive (undeserved) risk premium or that market prices would overreact to news about the firm because of uncertainty about its true condition and prospects-an effect that could lower the bank's funding costs and increase the range of viable (positive net present value) investments, some of which could be riskier than its current portfolio.
-The net impact of all of these influences is an empirical question.
+Offsetting these factors, however, more information reduces the likelihood that the bank would face an excessive (undeserved) risk premium or that market prices will over-react to news about the firm due to uncertainty about its true condition and prospects.
+This could lower its funding costs and increase the range of viable (positive net present value) investments, some of which could be riskier than its current portfolio.
+The net impact of these influences is an empirical question.